 This document provides a short overview of the readwritesplit router module and its intended use case scenarios.
 It also displays all router configuration parameters with their descriptions.
-A list of current limitations of the module is included and examples of the router's use are provided.
+A list of current limitations of the module is included and use examples are provided.

 The readwritesplit router is designed to increase the read-only processing capability of a cluster while maintaining consistency.
 This is achieved by splitting the query load into read and write queries.
 Read queries, which do not modify data, are spread across multiple nodes while all write queries will be sent to a single node.